-Hello and welcome to episode 4 of the beer n biceps podcast, Todd and I recorded this episode on Monday night – where we managed to fuck up our facebook live, fuck up our video recording, and fuck up our initial podcast recording!
+Hello and welcome to episode 4 of the beer n biceps podcast, Todd and I recorded this episode on Monday night – where we managed to screw up our facebook live, screw up our video recording, and screw up our initial podcast recording!
 It was a bit of a nightmare.
 But, the true professionals that we are – managed to record the episode one more time.
 So you are really getting 200% effort for the same amount of content.
 In this episode we look at creating your perfect training plan, we answer a couple of questions from Craving Results’ Sam Griffin, and we review the Erdinger Weissbier.

 Also, as an extra treat for you guys – we have created a small supplementary YouTube video to accompany our podcast.

 One thing that we discussed in the podcast was how to go about creating your perfect training plan, and whether chasing perfection was even worth it.
 The truth is that a well researched and perfectly designed training plan is going to deliver better, faster results than a poorly thought out training plan.
 It will also give much better results than no training program at all!
 However, to be successful you need to enter the gym.